OpenAPI/Swagger Integration

 }Benefits

 Validation rules and API documentation are always synchronized.
-When you update validation attributes, the OpenAPI schema automatically reflects the changes.
+When you update a validation attribute, the OpenAPI schema automatically reflects the change at the next build.

 Limitations